-- 5.2.1 The Manager is responsible for managing and administering the Trust's affairs in compliance with the FCA Rules.
-The Manager is the UK AIFM of the Trust for the purposes of the UK AIFM regime. - 5.2.2 Investors buy and redeem Units through the Manager who nets them to reduce the number of Units issued or cancelled by the Trust.
-When carrying out deals in the Units the Manager acts as principal but does not profit from this activity. - 5.2.3 The fees to which the Manager is entitled are set out in paragraph 16. - 5.2.4 The Manager will cover at all times the risk of loss or damage caused by any relevant person through the negligent performance of activities for which the Manager has legal responsibility by maintaining an amount of own funds, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the AIFMD Level 2 Regulation and the FCA Rules.
-In addition, the Manager holds significant professional indemnity insurance against liability arising from professional negligence which is appropriate to the risks covered, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the AIFMD Level 2 Regulation and the FCA Rules. - 5.2.5 The Manager has internal operational policies and procedures in place to identify, measure, manage and monitor appropriately operational risks to which the Manager is or could be reasonably exposed in accordance with the requirements of the AIFMD Level 2 Regulation. - In accordance with the FCA Rules and applicable law and regulation, the Manager must act in the best interests of the Trust when executing decisions to deal on behalf of the Trust and must establish and implement an order execution policy to allow it to obtain the best possible result.
-The Manager has delegated the investment management of the Trust to the Investment Managers, who in turn execute decisions to deal on behalf of the Trust.
-Please refer to paragraph 7.1.5 for further information of the Investment Manager's execution policies.
+- (a) The Manager is the UK AIFM of the Trust for the purposes of the UK AIFM regime. - (b) The Manager will cover at all times the risk of loss or damage caused by any relevant person through the negligent performance of activities for which the Manager has legal responsibility by maintaining an amount of own funds, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the UK AIFM regime and the FCA Rules.
+In addition, the Manager holds significant professional indemnity insurance against liability arising from professional negligence which is appropriate to the risks covered, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the UK AIFM regime and the FCA Rules.

+- (c) The Manager has internal operational policies and procedures in place to identify, measure, manage and monitor appropriately operational risks to which the Manager is or could be reasonably exposed in accordance with the requirements of the the UK AIFM regime. - 5.1.13 In accordance with the FCA Rules and applicable law and regulation, the Manager must act in the best interests of the Trust when executing decisions to deal on behalf of the Trust and must establish and implement an order execution policy to allow it to obtain the best possible result. - 5.1.14 The Manager has delegated the investment management of the Trust to the Investment Managers, who in turn execute decisions to deal on behalf of the Trust.
+Please refer to paragraph 7.1.5 for information of the Investment Manager's execution policies.

-5.3 Delegation by the Manager
+5.2 Delegation by the manager

-- 5.3.1 Subject to the FCA Rules and the UK AIFM regime, the Manager may delegate certain of its functions as AIFM.
-Accordingly: - (a) the Manager has delegated the provision of investment management services to the Investment Managers; and - (b) the Manager has delegated certain administrative functions to the Registrar, the Administrator and the Fund Accountant. - 5.3.2 The Manager has informed the FCA of such delegations in accordance with the FCA Rules and the UK AIFM regime.
+- 5.2.1 Subject to the FCA Rules and the UK AIFM regime, the Manager may delegate certain of its functions as UK AIFM.
+Accordingly: - (a) the Manager has delegated the provision of investment management services to the Investment Managers; and - (b) the Manager has delegated certain administrative functions to the Registrar, the Administrator and the Fund Accountant. - 5.2.2 The Manager has informed the FCA of such delegations in accordance with the FCA Rules and the UK AIFM regime.